decadanse/c_test_task_parser/README.md

         There is AST method.

 Supported operations:

      +, -, * , /
 Supported numbers:

-        Integers, positive, one number one digit (0-9) NOT supported examples: -1, 1.1, 11
+     Integers, positive, one number one digit (0-9) NOT supported numbers examples: -1, 1.1, 11